vaskozl/containers/README.md

 - **Official and AUR Packages**: We provide a blend of containers utilising official packages from the Arch Linux repositories and community-contributed packages from the AUR.

+- **Common base**: All images are built with the same common archlinux base.
+If you use multiple images the base layer will be shared - they will take up less disk space and pull faster than a mixture of images which do not share the same base.
+Furthermore the common archlinux base featuring `pacman` makes debugging that much easier and more consistent.

 ## Usage